percona/percona-server/doc/source/security/apparmor.rst

 AppArmor is path-based and restricts processes by using profiles.
 Each profile contains a set of policy rules.
 Some applications may install their profile along with the application.
 If an installation does not also install a profile, then that application is not part of the AppArmor subsystem.
 You can also create profiles since they are simple text files stored in the ``/etc/apparmor.d`` directory.

-Profiles are one of the following modes:
+A profile is in one of the following modes:

 * Enforce - the default setting, applications are prevented from taking actions restricted by the profile rules.